-USAG Ansbach FY23 drinking water quality samples passed all tests and is safe to drink.
+USAG Ansbach drinking water is safe to drink.
+It passed all tests with the exception of slightly elevated chlorine levels in Bleidorn Housing, which was immediately corrected, and which did not constitute a health concern.
 The DPW oversees the DoD public water systems, ensuring their proper and effective operation on USAG Ansbach installations.
 DPW also maintains regular monitoring of drinking water quality, to ensure continuous supply of safe and compliant drinking water at all times.